 Pets and Your Child’s Allergies

 Not long ago, expectant parents were often advised to give away their family pets before a baby arrived, especially if there was a family history of allergies or asthma .
 The prevailing theory was that being around pets at a young age increased a child’s risk for these conditions.
-Given that many households have at least 1 pet and that people tend to form strong attachments to their pets, this was often an upsetting and difficult task.
+Given that many households have at least one pet, this was often an upsetting and difficult task.
 Research makes it clear that the controversy surrounding this approach is far from over.

-Unfortunately, scientists remain uncertain which children might benefit (or be harmed) by early exposure to animals.
-To date, studies on this topic do not adequately control for differences in the degree of animal exposure or for genetic factors that we know strongly influence the development of allergies (such as whether one or both parents are allergic).
-The evidence that pet ownership is associated with a lower risk of allergy is interesting and suggestive, but pending larger and better scientific studies, it should still be regarded as preliminary.
+Although there have been other studies that conclude early exposure is beneficial, most studies on this topic do not adequately control for differences in the degree of animal exposure or for genetic factors that we know strongly influence the development of allergies (such as whether one or both parents are allergic).
+Larger and better studies (with longer follow-up periods) are needed before any recommendations can be made.